kaichunwu/BulletScreen/README.md

-# Barrage
+# Bullet Screen
-Video Player with Barrages
+Video Player with Bullet Screen
 ## Introduction
 * Use video.currentTime to identify the current time.
-* The barrage object has text, color and time to make sure where and what the barrage should be.
+* The barrage object has text, color and time to make sure where and what the bullet should be.
 * Use Barragers to hold all barrages

 ## [Demo](https://www1.coe.neu.edu/~wukaichun/video/video.html)